microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationClassAssignment.md

 	AddedStudentAction = "none"
 	AddToCalendarAction = "studentsAndPublisher"
 }
-Update-MgEducationClassAssignment -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId -BodyParameter $params
+Update-MgBetaEducationClassAssignment -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId -BodyParameter $params
 ```

-This example shows how to use the Update-MgEducationClassAssignment Cmdlet.
+This example shows how to use the Update-MgBetaEducationClassAssignment Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS